How to Fly to London for Free Using Miles and Points

 Chase Sapphire Reserve

-The card comes with a $300 annual travel credit (works on airfare) and 3x points on travel and dining purchases.
+The card comes with a $300 annual travel credit (works on airfare) and bonus points on various purchase categories, including qualifying travel and dining spending.

 The points are worth 1.5x when redeemed for travel booked through Chase Ultimate rewards.